BorisNaguet/solr-maven-plugin/README.md

 Of course, it can only work until some breaking change is introduced somewhere.
 Please inform me if this doesn't work on a particular version.

-Also please note that Solr 6 requires Java 8 (while this plugin is kept in Java 7 to be able to run Solr 5 on older projects).
+Also please note that Solr 6+ requires Java 8 (Since 0.5.0 this plugin also needs Java 8 - use 0.4.0 if you need to run older release of Solr).

 ## To improve
 This plugin is already used in a large professional project, but it could still be improved.
-The main missing feature, is the ability to pick a Solr version: for the moment it's hard-coded in plugin.

 ## Build (for maven plugin developpers)
 If you want to fork this project and make changes to the plugin, you'll only need to use `maven install`